NVIDIA/DALI/docs/installation.rst

 DALI TensorFlow plugin (nvidia-dali-tf-plugin)
 """"""""""""""""""""""""""""""""""""""""""""""

-  Since version 0.6.1, DALI doesn't contain prebuilt versions of the DALI TensorFlow plugin.
+  DALI doesn't contain prebuilt versions of the DALI TensorFlow plugin.
 It needs to be installed as a separate package which will be built against the currently installed version of TensorFlow:

 * for CUDA 9: